codeconscious/ccvtac/README.md

   // Split videos with chapters into separate files?
   "splitChapters": true,

+  // Embed video thumbnails into file tags?
+  "embedImages": true,

+  // Whether to use quiet mode (true) or not (false).
+  // Fewer details are shown in quiet mode.
+  "quietMode": false,

   // Delay in seconds between individual video downloads for
   // playlists and channels.
 Use to avoid burdening YouTube servers
-  // with several downloads in quick succession.
+  // and getting rate-limited.
   "sleepSecondsBetweenDownloads": 10,

   // Delay in seconds between each URL entered in a batch.
-  // Use to avoid burdening YouTube servers with several downloads
+  // Use to avoid burdening YouTube servers and getting rate-limited.
-  // in quick succession.
   "sleepSecondsBetweenURLs": 20,

-  # Whether to use quiet mode (true) or not (false).
-  # Fewer details are shown in quiet mode.
-  "quietMode": false,

-  // Embed video thumbnails into file tags?
-  "embedImages": true,

   // The Unicode normalization form to use for filenames.
   // Valid values are `C`, `D`, `KC`, and `KD`.